suffolklibraries/sljekyll/_libraries/haverhill-library.md

 branch-display-space: Small table top/banner display spaces available in the foyer and library, glass display cabinet and large display board available in the library
 branch-which: y
 breadcrumb: y
+branch-news: '<a href="/about/jobs/haverhill-library-and-information-advisor/">Haverhill Library are currently looking for a library and information advisor.</a>'
 ---